-- (1) An inspector who is of the opinion that any provision of this Act has not been complied with, may, subject to subsection (2), issue a non-compliance notice in the prescribed form to the owner or person apparently in control of the relevant land or premises. - (2) A non-compliance notice contemplated in subsection (1) shall set out- - (a) the provision that has allegedly not been complied with; - (b) details of the nature and extent of the alleged non-compliance; - (c) any steps that are required to be taken and the period within which those steps shall be taken; and - (d) any penalty that may be imposed in terms of section 133 in the event of non-compliance with those steps.

-- (3) A non-compliance notice contemplated in subsection (1) shall remain in force until an inspector issues a compliance certificate contemplated in subsection (4) in respect of that notice and shall be submitted to the Board. - (4) An inspector who is satisfied that the owner or person apparently in control of any land or premises has satisfied the terms of a non-compliance notice may issue a compliance certificate to indicate that compliance and inform the board.
+- (1) An inspector who is of the opinion that any provision of this Act has not been complied with, may, subject to subsection (2), issue a non-compliance notice in the prescribed form to the owner or person apparently in control of the relevant land or premises. - (2) A non-compliance notice contemplated in subsection (1) shall set out- - (a) the provision that has allegedly not been complied with; - (b) details of the nature and extent of the alleged non-compliance; - (c) any steps that are required to be taken and the period within which those steps shall be taken; and - (d) any penalty that may be imposed in terms of section 133 in the event of non-compliance with those steps. - [paragraph (d) substituted by section 17 of Act 9 of 2003] - (3) A non-compliance notice contemplated in subsection (1) shall remain in force until an inspector issues a compliance certificate contemplated in subsection (4) in respect of that notice and shall be submitted to the Board. - (4) An inspector who is satisfied that the owner or person apparently in control of any land or premises has satisfied the terms of a non-compliance notice may issue a compliance certificate to indicate that compliance and inform the board.